ozkary/ozkary.github.io/_posts/2023/2023-07-01-data-engineering-process-fundamentals-data-analysis-visualization.md

 There are a few terms that are used interchangeably when it comes to data visualization, but in reality there are subtle differences and specific uses between the terms.
 Let's review them in more details.

 - Chart: A chart is a visual representation that displays data points, trends, and patterns.
-It uses graphical elements such as bars, lines, or pie slices to depict data relationships.
+It uses graphical elements such as bars, lines, or pie charts to depict data relationships.
 Charts are focused on illustrating specific data comparisons or distributions, making it easier for viewers to understand data at a glance.
-Common types of charts include bar charts, line charts, pie charts, and scatter plots

 - Graph: A graph is a broader term that encompasses both charts and diagrams.
 It's used to represent data visually and can include a variety of visual elements, including nodes, edges, bars, lines, and more.
 Graphs are often used to showcase relationships and connections among various data points, allowing viewers to understand complex structures or networks